 - Conducting Focus Groups: A Beginner's Guide: Learn how to prepare for and conduct focus groups

 Resources to Help You Use Rubrics

 A key part of interfaith assessment involves sharing assessment results and using these findings to implement informed change.
-The resource below will help you consider the various audiences that can benefit from your assessment findings and the types of decisions your findings can inform.
+Our forthcoming resource (Summer 2019) will help you consider the various audiences that can benefit from your assessment findings and the types of decisions your findings can inform.

 By creating ongoing cycles of assessment, educators can collect information systematically and use those insights to continuously improve interfaith efforts on campus.
 The resource below helps you understand the importance of this and provides practical tools to help you regularly embed interfaith assessment into your work.

 Resources to Help You Make Assessment a Continuous Practice

 - Using the Assessment Cycle in Interfaith Programming: Review a systematic process used to continuously assess interfaith programs.